Smarter home FAQs

 Most issues with the syncing of the magnet will be the result of the location of the magnet relative to the sensor.

-If you are not getting alerts from your sliding window or door sensor with an accessory, then the accessory is too far from the sensor when the door or window is closed.
+If you are not getting notifications from your sliding window or door sensor with an accessory, then the accessory is too far from the sensor when the door or window is closed.
 Move the accessory closer to the sensor and re-sync the task.

 If your task gets stuck reporting that your sliding door or window is stuck open, then the accessory is too close to the sensor when the door or window is closed.
-Move the accessory to about an inch away from the sensor when the door or window is closed, then re-sync the task.
+Move the accessory to about an 2.5 cm away from the sensor when the door or window is closed, then re-sync the task.

 How do I fix low signal strength?

 Every home is different, and what works for one might not work for another.
-Troubleshooting wireless interference can require a bit of trial and error, with contributing factors including walls, doors, electronics and competing WiFi networks.
+Troubleshooting wireless interference can require a bit of trial and error, with contributing factors including walls, doors, electronics and competing Wi-Fi networks.

-1. Move your bridge to a few different locations around your home.
+- Move your bridge to a few different locations around your home.
 Sometimes moving your bridge just one outlet over can make all the difference.
 Ideally, plug your bridge into an outlet that’s centrally located to all your sensors, though you may still have success if some sensors are slightly farther from the bridge than others to account for interference

-2. If possible, move your sensor to a different location.
+- If possible, move your sensor to a different location.
 The same principles apply for sensors as they do for a bridge; a small change can make a big difference

 Why is my sensor disconnecting from the bridge?